huggingface/transformers/docs/source/en/model_doc/llava_onevision.md

 ### Video inference

-LLaVa-Onevision can perform inference with multiple images as input, where images either belong to the same prompt or different prompts (in batched inference).
+LLaVa-Onevision also can perform inference with videos as input, where video frames are treated as multiple images.
 Here is how you can do it:

 ```python
 import av